Taufik-Nitp/CraftHouse/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-To have a look of website Visit : <a href='https://the-craft-house.vercel.app/'>The Craft House </a>
+To have a look of website Visit : <a href='https://the-craft-machine.vercel.app/'>The Craft machine </a>

 DEMO Screenshots